Corona-IDE/lockdown/README.md

 Lockdown is distributed under the [MIT License](https://opensource.org/licenses/MIT).
 There are no requirements for using it in your own project (a line in a NOTICES file is appreciated but not necessary for use)

 The requirement for a copy of the license being included in distributions is fulfilled by a copy of the [LICENSE](./LICENSE) file being included in constructed JAR archives

+## Reporting Vulnerabilities

+If you discover a security vulnerability, contact the development team by e-mail at corona.ide.dev@gmail.com

 ## Projects